CenturyLinkCloud/PublicKB/Cloud Application Manager/Deploying Anywhere/using-microsoft-azure.md

 #### Managed Services Anywhere Enabled Providers

-If you are using a Managed Services Anywhere enabled provider in the deployment, once you deploy an ARM template, all the created instances (VMs and VM ScaleSets) will be automatically registered and linked from the UI.
+If you are deploying an ARM template box into a Managed Services Anywhere enabled provider, all the created instances (VMs and VM ScaleSets) will be automatically registered and linked with the ARM instance that deployed them.
+In these registered instances, not all lifecycle actions will be allowed, since for them you will need to act on the parent ARM instance for the dependant linked instances to be updated.
 For more information, please refer to [Managed Providers](../Managed Services/getting-started-with-cam-enable-managed-provider.md)

 ### Azure Native Resources